jeysonj2/laravel-base-proyect/README.md

 - Optimized PHP-FPM configuration with OPcache enabled
 - Nginx with HTTP/2 and SSL/TLS support
+- Flexible deployment options:
+  - Full HTTPS support with Let's Encrypt (default)
-- Optional HTTP-only mode for environments where port 443 is already in use
+  - HTTP-only mode by setting HTTP_ONLY=yes in .env (for environments where port 443 is already in use)
-- Let's Encrypt integration for free SSL certificates
 - SMTP server for email delivery
 - PostgreSQL database with persistent storage